-Being unaccountable means that we’ll never take responsibility for ourselves or our actions.
-It also means we’ll continue to apportion blame and find excuses, put things off and indulging in only doing the minimum.
+Being unaccountable means that we will never take responsibility for ourselves, or our actions.
+It also means we’ll continue to apportion blame and find excuses, put things off and indulge in only doing the minimum.

-Accountability is the total opposite, being responsible for our actions regardless of the consequences.
-If something goes wrong we’re accountable.
-But how many of us would rather plead ignorance, than take responsibility or be accountable for the decisions they go on to make?
+Accountability is the total opposite: taking responsibility for all our actions regardless of the consequences.
+If something goes wrong, we’re accountable.
+But how many of us would rather plead ignorance, rather than take responsibility and be accountable for the decisions we make?

-Children seem to be the worst culprits, but without parents teaching them accountability, children will never use accountability as adults.
-The less accountable we are, the more likely we are to take a back seat.
-We’ll never be to blame, we’ll always pass the buck on to someone else.
+Children seem to be the worst culprits, but if parents don’t teach their children accountability, they will never be accountable as adults.
+The less accountable we are, the more we will take a back seat, we will never be to blame even if we are and we will always pass the buck to someone else.

 Anyone can change and become accountable, but we have got to want to change.
 When we’re not accountable, any white lies we tell will always turn into black ones.
 I think being accountable is important and is the right choice to make.
 It’s also part of the healing process because a change in attitude always promotes emotional growth.